An American Executive travels to China to solve the mystery of funds drainage from the company he works for.

 -Yes, Sir!
 That’s correct.
 I am John Parker and I was born on March 21st 1961.

 -Aha…so is it safe to assume that you are the famous Quarter Back who won the Championship game back in ’83 for the city team?

 -It is very safe to assume that, Sir!
 A huge sigh of relief came out of his lungs.
 He knew right away that he could connect with the officer on a personal level, as Football became the ice breaker between them.

 -It is a pleasure to meet you.
 My name is Andrew O’Leary and I played as Defensive Tackle for the “Raging Bucks”.

 -You…you…you tackled me!
 John realized that his voice was angry and the blood was boiling into his veins while his heart was pumping the red fluid at a rate which would’ve made a cardiologist worry.

--You just did your job, said John with a sigh of resignation, a sigh of disbelieve that he was actually standing in front of the man who in a fraction of a second made all his dreams of becoming a professional NFL player shatter in small pieces.
+-You just did your job, said John with a sigh of resignation, a sigh of disbelieve that he was actually standing in front of the man who in a fraction of a second made all his dreams of becoming a professional NFL player shatter into small pieces.

 -Again, I am sorry and I wish we can go back in time and do something about that last play.

 -It was a good game, Andrew!
 You don’t mind if I call you Andrew, do you?